How to Balance Your Paycheck Tax Withholding in 2018

 A W-4 form is only submitted to the employer and not to the IRS.
 The employer uses the W-4 as a source for federal and state tax withholdings from your paycheck.
-(Note: Due to the 2018 Tax Reform, the IRS will release a new W-4 Form for Tax Year 2019.
-Here is a glimpse of the 2019 W-4 Form draft - please do not use this form in 2018).
+(Note: Due to the 2018 Tax Reform, the IRS released a new W-4 Form for Tax Year 2019.
+Here is the 2019 W-4 Form - please do not use this form in 2018).

 If you receive a tax refund when you file your tax return, please be aware that this is your money that you give to the IRS interest free and is a result of too few allowances entered on your W-4.
 Therefore, you may be penalizing yourself by not receiving your money now via your paycheck.
 To have or keep your future refund money now, simply increase your allowances on your W-4 and submit it to your employer(s).
 You can submit W-4's as often as you wish.

 Before you change the number of allowances on your W-4, please review or shape your personal paycheck Tax Withholding assessment or strategy.